 If you then have to tell everyone in a disclosure that the content was created by a machine, it detracts from your credibility and you will lose loyalty from the target audience in that niche.

 You can’t expect freelance service providers to know all of the rules and guidelines that Google and other search engines are putting out about artificial intelligence.
-They won’t know that they are sabotaging your business by delivering you machine generated content.
+They won’t know that they are sabotaging your business by delivering machine generated content to you.

 There are already numerous tools that can scan and detect AI created content.
 You can expect that search engines will be crawling content on your blog and looking to see if you have disclosed that, or if your content even meets their guidelines under the “Helpful Content” update.